mwhitney57/PiPAA/README.md

 </details>

 > [!NOTE]
-> _Shortcut customization will come in a future release._
+> Shortcut customization will come in a future release.
+Changes to the underlying system have already been made.

 ## 📜 Guides
 A collection of simple guides to help new PiPAA users.